 Jeff has extensive experience in the power sector; his experience includes advising the Indonesian state electricity utility, PLN, on the financing of numerous coal-fired power generation plants under the 10,000MW ‘Fast Track’ programme; advising International Finance Corporation, part of the World Bank Group, on the private sector investment in the 1200-2000MW greenfield Central Java independent power project; acting for Export-Import Bank of the United States on the financing of a 300MW power project in Sri Lanka and the Asian Development Bank on a water project in Indonesia.

 Jeff also acts on the acquisition of assets, particularly in the energy, transport and telecoms sectors.
 He advised ICICI Bank on the financing of GMR’s acquisition of shares in InterGen and a bidder for Globeleq’s global power assets.

 Jeff has worked on a number of Islamic financing transactions; he acted for BP on their first Islamic financing transaction (for a Malaysian petrochemicals project), Pacific Star on the first murabaha in Singapore, a REIT on its innovative Islamic and conventional refinancing facilities as well as Islamic structures for power plants in Sudan and China.

 Jeff also acts on debt restructurings in Asia; he advised Arpeni Pratam on it its complex debt restructuring, KR Precision (Thailand) on its debt and equity restructuring and creditors on numerous other transactions, including in relation to the US$14 billion restructuring of Asia Pulp and Paper.

-Mentioned extensively in Chambers and Partners 2009, Jeff is praised for his "immensely commercial approach, ability to meet deadlines and willingness to get the deal done with the least fuss".
+Mentioned extensively in the legal directories, Jeff is praised for his "immensely commercial approach, ability to meet deadlines and willingness to get the deal done with the least fuss".